BWartchow/BWartchow/README.md

-# 🧑🏻‍💻 Aspiring Career Shifter: A Veterinary learning to Code 👨🏻‍⚕️
+# 🧑🏻‍💻 Aspiring Career Shifter: From Veterinary Medicine to Coding 👨🏻‍⚕️
 - 👋 Hi, my name is Bê.
 Nice to meet you!
-I'm an autistic and transgender person, with Veterinary Medicine degree 🐍🐠🦉🐁 at the Federal University of Rio Grande do Sul.
-After four years of work, I decided to shift my career. 🎯 I am a highly logical person, who learns quickly and loves to solving problems.
-So my brother, who is a software developer, introduced me to Programming Logic.
-And I loved it! 🤩
+I'm autistic and transgender, with a degree in Veterinary Medicine 🐍🐠🦉🐁 from the Federal University of Rio Grande do Sul.
+After four years in the field, I've decided to pivot my career. 🎯 I am highly logical, learn quickly, and love solving problems.
+That's why my brother, a software developer, introduced me to Programming Logic.
+And I absolutely love it! 🤩

-- 📚 I’m currently learning back-end development (Python and Java) and also front-end development (HTML, CSS and JavaScript), but mostly back-end.
-I’m currently a student at National Service for Commercial Education (SENAC) in Brazil (presentially) and at +praTI Institution, also from Brazil, but remotely.
-I use Portuguese as native language for the repositories of these courses.
+- 📚 Currently, I'm learning back-end development (Python and Java) as well as front-end development (HTML, CSS, and JavaScript), with a focus on front-end.

 <div>
 <a href="https://github.com/BWartchow">